Swampscott, Massachusetts: History

-The area in and around Swampscott, Massachusetts has been inhabited by indigenous people for 12,000 years.
+The area in and around Swampscott, Massachusetts has been inhabited by indigenous people for thousands of years; radiocarbon dating at archeological sites on the North Shore of Massachusetts places artifacts at around 10,000-11,000 years old, towards the end of the Younger Dryas period.
 Prior to European colonization, the town was inhabited by members of the Naumkeag, Pennacook, and Pawtucket groups and Massachusett tribe.
 They spoke an Eastern Algonquin language, and the Pawtucket migrated seasonally throughout the eastern coasts of Massachusetts and Rhode Island.
 It's estimated that 50-100 indigenous individuals resided in the Swampscott area at the time of European colonization.
-A series of epidemics following European settlement, including smallpox, killed many of the indigenous people living in the area, and it's estimated that fewer than 50 individuals remained by the late 17th century.
+A series of epidemics following European colonization, including smallpox, killed many of the indigenous people living in the area, and it's estimated that fewer than 50 individuals remained by the late 17th century.

-Wood's New England Prospect lists "Swampscot (sic)" as a noted habitation in 1633 before extensive European settlement.
+Wood's New England Prospect lists "Swampscot (sic)" as a noted habitation in 1633 before extensive European colonization.
 According to an early twentieth century source, the name "Swampscott" is variously said to mean "at the red rock", "broken waters", or "pleasant water place".

 Indigenous people in the Swampscott area subsisted on seasonally determined activities, including hunting, fishing, collecting wild plants and shellfish, and horticulture.
 They hunted deer, marine mammals, upland game birds, and ducks, and cultivated crops like corn, beans, pumpkin, squash, and tobacco.

 Swampscott was first colonized by Europeans in 1629 when Francis Ingalls settled there and built the first Massachusetts Bay Colony tannery.
 Ingalls observed that the town's indigenous population lived in wigwams extending from Black Will's Cliff along the entire north shore.
 Swampscott has an important Revolutionary War site: the final home of General John Glover in Vinnin Square.
 During the War, the property was seized from Loyalist William Browne; Glover bought the land in 1781.
 The 1750s era Glover farmhouse, embedded in a former restaurant, is threatened with demolition for new development.

 The town was first settled as the eastern part (Ward One) of Lynn, and was set off and officially incorporated in 1852.

 In 1867, a piece of the far western end of Salem, then known as the "Salem Finger", became part of Swampscott.
 A beach town north of Boston, measuring 3 sqmi and abutting Salem, Marblehead and Lynn, Swampscott was an important destination for the wealthy at the beginning of the 20th century.
 While Revere Beach, which lies just several miles down the road, has the honor of technically being America's first public beach, Swampscott was the de facto first resort town.
 Lynn was the divider between the poor beach and the rich resort town.